The 94.1 m tall Shorea faguetiana in Danum Valley

 Diameter of the trunk

 If you see this after your page is loaded completely, leafletJS files are missing.

 Danum Valley Conservation Area was established in 1995 to protect the lush rainforest of eastern Sabah.
 This protected area is 438 km² large and nearly pristine – there are no human settlements.
 In some parts of the area have been developed tourist facilities but most of Danum Valley is a pristine rainforest with very high biological diversity.
 Such precious and rare inhabitants as Borneo orangutans, Müller’s Bornean gibbons, clouded leopards, mousedeer, and even some Borneo elephants still are living here.

 Very high is the plant diversity – here are known more than 15,000 plant species.
 Some of the most impressive ones are the giant trees – numerous species of Dipetrocarpus and Shorea.

-The tallest known Shorea
+The giant Shorea faguetiana

 - Mongabay, World’s tallest tropical tree discovered, along with nearly 50 other record-breakers, 10 November 2016.
 Accessed on December 23, 2016.

-Category includes some of the most impressive and interesting separate trees of the the world.
-Total number of tree species in the world still is a wild guess – may be 10,000 and may be 100,000 but most likely somewhere in between.
-Every month there are reported new tree species from the whole world, including the Western Europe.
+The category includes some of the most impressive and interesting separate trees in the world.
+The total number of tree species in the world still is a wild guess – maybe 10,000 and maybe 100,000 but most likely somewhere in between.
+Every month there are reported new tree species from the whole world, including Western Europe.

 A celebration of Borneo’s natural wonders, from its rainforest-covered lowland areas to its mountain ranges, highland areas, and winding rivers, with over 200 stunning color photographs.